Frequently Asked Questions

 Do reviews ever get removed?

 Rarely.
-Users may remove their own reviews of their own accord (they can do this by visiting their profile page and clicking on the gray "remove" link on the bottom right of their review).
+Users may remove their own reviews of their own accord (they can do this by visiting their profile page and clicking on the "Remove review" link underneath their review).
 Occasionally our Support Team will remove a review if it violates our Terms of Service or Review Guidelines.
 Additional reviews are not removed but may be filtered (see below).

 How do I delete my Sitejabber profile?